My ten year relationship, to a man I loved deeply and imagined a future with, ended.

 As I’ve been doing all this learning, reading, researching and practicing, I’ve also been watching.
 Watching the couples in my life and ticking off the 5 golden pieces to check for accuracy.

 In the couples that had healthier relationships, they did most of them.
 They weren’t perfect but they were like 80% there.

-However there were also some couples who did some of the 5 pieces, but it was hard to get a gauge on what percentage they were at.
-If I had to take a guess, let’s just say at least 50% — but obviously, there’s a lot of room for learning/growth/improvement.
+However there were also some couples who did some of the 5 pieces, but it was hard to get a gauge on what percentage they were at — but it was obvious there was a lot of room for learning/growth/improvement.

-Of course, I don’t have a crystal ball, so there’s always a chance they split in the future— but it was interesting that even without the pieces they are still together.
+Of course, I don’t have a crystal ball, so there’s always a chance these couples split in the future— but it was interesting that even without the pieces they are still together.
 Some of these couples have been together for 40 years.

 This puzzled me for a few years.
 All I knew was that there must be some sort of X Factor.
 Something, that in spite of not having the pieces (or even the healthiest behaviors), that they somehow are still together.

 Then one day, while listening to another podcast, the answer became crystal clear.

 The X factor is that they WANT TO BE THERE.